Vulnerabilities#

 that the action is implemented correctly and that the results are reviewed regularly.

-Addressing common vulnerabilities in python libraries and applications#
+Addressing common vulnerabilities in Python libraries and applications#

 When developing Python applications, it is essential to be aware of common vulnerabilities that can occur in the codebase.
 These vulnerabilities can lead to security risks, data breaches, and other serious issues.